JonBergeroeyRyssdal/Dashboard/readme.md

-## Project: Reception Management Dashboard for WeDeliverTECH™
+## Reception Management Dashboard for WeDeliverTECH™

 ### Project Description
 This project involves creating a **Reception Management Dashboard** for **WeDeliverTECH™**, a fictional company.
 The dashboard allows employees and administrators to manage deliveries, track packages, and generate reports for an efficient reception process.